SahiDemon/Account-switcher/README.md

 5. Enable developer mode in your [browser extentions](chrome://extensions/).
 6. Load the extension by following the browser-specific instructions for loading an unpacked extension.

+#### Note = The files on the release page ( .crx file ) is currently not functional due to browser policies.
+Browsers do not activate extensions without uploading them to the Chrome Web Store.
+This is the only available workaround.

 ## Usage

 1. Launch the GPT Account Switcher extension.